 Ashland, of renowned cultural repute, is an easy three hour drive, offering even more theatres, restaurants and galleries.
-Shakespeare, the Cabaret, Camelot, Market of Choice, Trader Joe’s, Harry & David’s.
+Shakespeare, the Oregon Cabaret, Camelot, Market of Choice, Trader Joe’s, Harry & David’s.

 Anyone up for a tour of fine vineyards and estate bottled wines as they wander through lush Oregon valleys?

 Or a three day rafting/kayaking trip down the mighty Rogue River, stopping at lodges each evening for hearty meals as dusk descends?

 There are a multitude of opportunities to volunteer, help out, and make a difference in someone’s life.

 What about the people?
 Like anywhere, there’s a diversity of interesting people to meet.
 Educated, professionals, artists, writers, people from all walks of like, who decided that Bandon offers a lifestyle more in keeping with their sensibilities.

 There’s a stillness and peace of mind that comes with living on the Oregon Coast, a sense this is what life is supposed to be.
 There’s time and opportunity for introspection and consideration, far from the rat race we all at one time or another have put up with.